 On Wednesday, January 18, members of The Cary Council gathered at the Old Parkland Campus to witness a provoking and inspiring conversation with one of Dallas’ most influential philanthropists, Lyda Hill.
-Miss Hill is the 2017 recipient of the Linz Award and a previous recipient of Southwestern Medical Foundation’s The Sprague Award, two of Dallas’ premier philanthropic awards.
+Lynda Hill is the 2017 recipient of the Linz Award and a previous recipient of Southwestern Medical Foundation’s The Sprague Award, two of Dallas’ premier philanthropic awards.

 The evening opened with welcomes and announcements from The Cary Council leaders Grace Cook, Michael Gregory, Kate Morris, and Annika Cail, in addition to founder, Michael Kahn and Southwestern Medical Foundation’s President and CEO, Kathleen Gibson.

 The conversation with Lynda Hill was moderated by her long-time friend, Bill Solomon, and the two recounted childhood stories as both neighbors and school mates at Dallas Country Day School.
 Bill Solomon zeroed in on some important questions that allowed Lynda Hill the opportunity to describe not only her support for UT Southwestern Medical Center, specifically the Department of Bioinformatics and the Beutler Lab, but also her giving philosophy.